 If you send a DV either before they send dunning notice, or within 30 days after receiving dunning notice, it invokes an automatic cease collection bar on them, which includes any reporting of their collection to a CRA.
 They can send the requested validation at any time, and then immediately report or resume any collection activities.

-I ran their phone number and it came up as Devine and Service, a collection company for hospitals.
-It would seem they may hold ownership of that debt, but they don't know my current address.
+I ran their phone number and it came up as a collection company.
+It would seem they may hold ownership of a debt, but they don't know my current address.

 I expect another call from them, or they may be able to just look up my address - I don't know.
 It seems like it would be wise to wait for their letter, then send the letter, to afford as much time as I can.

 Is there a form letter of some kind I can copy?
-In the meantime, I don't want to avoid it, but they need to understand I was told the hospital charity would take care of the debt, which I believe was about $1,900 - I looked back on some notes from 2008. $5,600+ is just crazy - I got no notification from the hospital after that point whatsoever; either by phone or mail.
-I truly thought it was taken care of.
+In the meantime, I don't want to avoid it, but this is just crazy - I got no notification from the creditor.

-Additionally, I find out there is a statute of limitations on collection of a hospital debt in CA of 4 years.
-I am now in Illinois (since 2010).
+Additionally, I find out there is a statute of limitations of 4 years.

-I will send that letter you mentioned, but after contacting the hospital, I am sure they sold the debt.
+I will send that letter you mentioned, but after contacting the original creditor, I am sure they sold the debt.

 I once paid a credit card company a lesser amount than owed, with the promise that it would be removed from my credit report.
 Never happened.
-If I agree to make payments to these b*st*rds, or settle for a lesser amount, could that be an enforceable stipulation?
+If I agree to make payments to these b*st*rds, or settle for a lesser amount, could that be a stipulation?

 I want to purchase a condo and be able to close by January of 2014 - this could potentially wreck matters.
 Any help is appreciated.